makinacorpus/makina-states/doc/ref/formulaes/services/mail/postfix.rst

 Postfix
 ========
-Configure postfix, see the salt :ref:`state_mc_postfix` module to know which option to configure in pillar.
+Configure postfix, see the salt :ref:`module_mc_postfix` module to know which option to configure in pillar.
 There are shortcut modes to ease the configuration, please see bellow

 Relay mode